Breaking the Silence: Understanding Paul’s Doctrine (Series Part 3)

 The women (you say) should keep silence in the churches.
 For they are not permitted to speak, but should be subordinate, as even the law says.
 If there is anything they desire to know, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.

 The above portion would be what the Corinthian men claim, something other than what Paul teaches.
 Indeed, the rest of 14:36-40 would then be Paul’s response to the Corinthian view that seeks to silence women.
-It is worth reminding readers that when 1 Corinthians was written, quotation marks, as a literary device, were not yet invented.
-So if this theory is right, then the Corinthians would have had no problem knowing that verses 34 and 35 contain their own ideas, not Paul’s.
+It is worth reminding readers that when 1 Corinthians was written, quotation marks were not yet invented as a literary device.
+So, if this theory is correct, the Corinthians would have had no problem knowing that verses 34 and 35 contain their ideas, not Paul’s.

 Works Cited